joshsj/read-books-online/README.md

 # Read Books Online (RBO)

-A university project, built with a full JS stack.
+A university project, built with a full JS stack: a platform to manage puchase requests in a book store.

 ## /packages Structure